| |

 Stirring peanut brittle in a metal pot.

-The mixture will foam and lighten in color as a result of the chemical reaction.
+The mixture will foam and lighten in color due to the chemical reaction.

 Spreading peanut brittle on a parchment lined cookie sheet.